 - Optimizing hormonal balance with bio-identical hormone replacement

 - Restoring blood flow and sensation to the clitoral vaginal complex using low intensity shockwave therapy (Alma Duo) improving ability to orgasm.

 - Rejuvenating the vaginal wall using CO2 laser to improve tissue thickness, vaginal lubrication, and tightening (Femilift).

-- Naturally revitalizing the vaginal and clitoral tissue with local injection of your own platelet rich plasma (PRP) causing improvement of sensation, lubrication, and natural function.
+- Naturally revitalizing the vaginal and clitoral tissue with local injection of your own platelet rich fibrin (PRF) causing improvement of sensation, lubrication, and natural function.

-This treatment is also known as the O-shot in women (Orgasm Shot), and it involves the injection of your own concentrated plasma into the clitoral vaginal tissue.
-These naturally healing PRP treatments restore the vaginal tissue making it healthier therefore causing more vaginal wall thickness, improved sensation, and lubrication.
+This treatment is also known as the O-shot in women (Orgasm Shot), and it involves the injection of your own concentrated fibrin into the clitoral vaginal tissue.
+These naturally healing PRF treatments restore the vaginal tissue making it healthier therefore causing more vaginal wall thickness, improved sensation, and lubrication.
 As a result this treatment eliminates the discomfort during sexual intercourse.